Mizzou students return to campus early amid COVID

 Another addition is a signed document from roommates agreeing they had a discussion about COVID-19.

-Basi said the residence halls on Mizzou’s campus hold around 7,000 students and this fall the halls are operating at 92% capacity.
+Basi said the residence halls on Mizzou’s campus hold around 7,000 students and this fall, the halls are operating at 92 percent capacity.

 Lilly Size is from Ballwin, Missouri and is starting her freshman year at Mizzou, but that wasn’t originally the plan.
 She was supposed to be starting the fall at Young Americans College in California.

-“Its gonna have to happen because at home in St. Louis obviously mask are mandatory almost everywhere we go so I’ve kind of gotten used to it used to wearing mask all the time,” Size said.
-“Its definitely gonna be hard wearing mask almost everywhere we go its going to be different but I think were just gonna have to get used to it.”
+“It’s gonna have to happen because at home in St. Louis obviously masks are mandatory almost everywhere we go so I’ve kind of gotten used to it used to wearing a mask all the time,” Size said.
+“It’s definitely gonna be hard wearing a mask almost everywhere we go it’s going to be different, but I think we’re just gonna have to get used to it.”

-She said she still needs to have the conversation with her roommates on how they feel about the virus.
+She said she still needs to have a conversation with her roommates on how they feel about the virus.

 Size said she realizes her freshman year isn’t going to be what she expected.